My favorite athletes

 Magic Johnson

 No athlete adorned my walls more than Magic.
-Growing up, I was a die-hard fan of the Showtime Lakers, and Magic was the heart of it all.
+Growing up, I was a die-hard fan of the Showtime Lakers, and Magic was the pulse that kept it all alive.
 Watching him play was like watching joy in its purest form, as if happiness itself could dribble.

 He didn’t just play basketball—he turned it into a celebration.
 Every time he stepped onto the court, it was like he was inviting everyone—teammates, opponents, fans—to join him in the pure thrill of the game.
 And I was more than happy to accept the invitation.